astronomer/docs/archived_software_docs/version-0.28/environment-variables.md

 ## Overview

-Environment Variables on Astronomer can be used to set both Airflow configurations ([reference here](https://airflow.apache.org/docs/stable/configurations-ref.html)) or custom values, which are then applied to your Airflow Deployment either locally or on Astronomer.
+Environment Variables on Astronomer can be used to set both Apache Airflow® configurations ([reference here](https://airflow.apache.org/docs/stable/configurations-ref.html)) or custom values, which are then applied to your Airflow Deployment either locally or on Astronomer.

 Environment Variables can be used to set any of the following (and much more):